 Oscillations are distributed along rays, as shown above.
 The lengths of the rays are different.
 So waves pass away from the sound source (musical instrument) to the point with different time delays.
 And the waves to the point may be as gained or reduced mutually.

 Gaining and reducing is not the point of this article.
 The main issue is the correct recording of interference in a point of space in a concert hall and the identical reproducing of the interference in a target point of space in a listening room.
-The listener’s ear position is usually considered as the most critical point.
+The listener’s ear position is usually considered the most critical point.

 A wave field is created in a concert hall or listening room.
 The field is variable depending on the point of focus in the room.
-Because all these rays interfere differently in each point of a concert hall.
+Because all these rays interfere differently at each point of a concert hall.
 The point here that must be considered is located in all 3 dimensions.
 Movement in each dimension changes the interference.

-Sound of a recorded band
+The sound of a recorded band

 There are 2 main approaches:

-1 microphone per 1 instrument / group instruments / drum unit.
+1 microphone per 1 instrument/group instruments/drum unit.
 Wave field formed artificially, primarily in the mixing and partially in post-production.

 Microphones in a human head model.
 The sound is captured similarly to human ears and distributed to record listeners without any processing.